 • Top 13 Best Microphone Preamplifier Brands In The World 2021

 14. Use An In-Line Preamp Before The Mic Preamp

-If you really need the gain and cannot afford the high-end preamps, consider a low-noise inline preamp.
+Consider a low-noise inline preamp if you really need the gain and cannot afford the high-end preamps.

-These preamps can offer extra clean gain before the siganl reaches the main preamp of the mixer, recorder, interface, etc.
+These preamps can offer extra clean gain before the signal reaches the main preamp of the mixer, recorder, interface, etc.

 15. Use A Noise Suppression Plugin In Your DAW